SabreTools/NDecrypt/README.md

     i, info    - Output file information

     Possible values for [flags] (one or more can be used):
-    -c, --config <path>   Path to config.json
+    -?, -h, --help           Display this help text and quit -c, --config <path>      Path to config.json
-    -a, --aes-keys        Enable using aes_keys.txt instead of keys.bin -k, --keyfile <path>  Path to keys.bin or aes_keys.txt -d, --development     Enable using development keys, if available -f, --force           Force operation by avoiding sanity checks -h, --hash            Output size and hashes to a companion file
+    -d, --development        Enable using development keys, if available -f, --force              Force operation by avoiding sanity checks --hash                   Output size and hashes to a companion file

     <path> can be any file or folder that contains uncompressed items.
     More than one path can be specified at a time.